 Preferred Stock.
-We are authorized to issue 5,000,000 shares of preferred stock, none of which was outstanding as of December 31, 2007 or 2006.
+We are authorized to issue 5,000,000 shares of preferred stock, none of which was outstanding as of December 31, 2008 or 2007.
 The Board of Directors may determine the rights, preferences and privileges of any preferred stock issued in the future.
-We have reserved 250,000 shares of preferred stock designated as Series A Participating Preferred Stock for issuance in connection with the Stockholders Rights plan described below.
+We have reserved 250,000 shares of preferred stock designated as Series A Participating Preferred Stock for issuance in connection with our Stockholders Rights plan, which expired in accordance with its terms in September 2008.

 Common Stock.
-As of December 31, 2007, we had reserved a total of 17,300,458 shares of our common stock for future issuance related to our stock plans as described below.
+As of December 31, 2008, we had reserved a total of 21,318,678 shares of our common stock for future issuance related to our stock plans as described below.

-On November 5, 2004, we completed a public offering of 9 million shares of our authorized but unissued common stock at \$9.75 per share pursuant to an effective shelf registration statement, resulting in net proceeds of \$83.3 million after deducting the underwriting discounts, commissions and offering expenses.
+On August 6, 2008, we completed a public offering of 12,075,000 shares of our common stock at a price to the public of \$9.00 per share pursuant to an effective shelf registration statement, resulting in net proceeds of approximately \$101.7 million after deducting the underwriting discount and offering expenses.